EN

 Prepping You for Your Interview at USCIS or US Consulate

-And for clients who live in NYC, one of the partners will accompany you to your interview.
+For clients who live in NYC, one of the partners will accompany you to your interview.

 New Public Charge Rule and Common Concerns